 On April 3, 1996, Ted Kaczynski was arrested at his isolated cabin near Lincoln, Montana, where investigators found evidence linking him to the Unabomber crimes.

-There is a great series on Netflix MANHUNT: THE UNABOMBER it is relly good and explains just how little evidence the FBI rally had on Ted.
+There is a great series on Netflix MANHUNT: THE UNABOMBER it is really good and explains just how little evidence the FBI really had on Ted.

 However, he resigned abruptly in 1969 and eventually began living as a hermit in a small Montana cabin that lacked electricity and running water.
 Kaczynski received occasional financial support from his family.

-FBI agent Jim Fitzgerald who figured out the linquistics link to Unabomber
+FBI agent Jim Fitzgerald who figured out the linguistics link to Unabomber

 On September 19 of that year, after discussions with the F.B.I. and Attorney General Janet Reno, the Post, in collaboration with the Times, published the manifesto, which railed against industrialized society.